andreadelprete/website/content/home/about.md

 +++

-# Biography
+# About Me

-Andrea Del Prete was born in Cesena (Italy) in 1984.
-Since 2014 he has been a PostDoc at LAAS-CNRS in Toulouse, working on model-based control with HRP-2.

-His research focuses on the use of optimization algorithms for control, planning and estimation of legged robots.
-He is interested in convex optimization, model predictive control, robust optimization, chance-constrained programming, joint torque control, capturability, multi-body dynamics, redundant and underactuated robots, reinforcement learning.
+My name is Andrea Del Prete.
+I am a robotics researcher in the [Gepetto team](http://projects.laas.fr/gepetto/index.php) (LAAS-CNRS, Toulouse), where I work (mainly) with the humanoid robot HRP-2.
+My research focuses on the use of optimization algorithms for control, planning and estimation of legged robots.
+In this website you can find all my publications with links to open-access PDF files, videos and code.
+Each publication has a dedicated page where visitors can leave comments.

+Before coming to LAAS in 2014 I have spent four years (3 of PhD + 1 of post-doc) at the Italian Institute of Technology (IIT, Genova, Italy), where I have worked with [Lorenzo Natale](http://lornat75.github.io/) and [Francesco Nori](http://iron76.github.io/) on the [iCub](http://www.icub.org/) humanoid robot.

+In 2013 I started a fruitful collaboration with [Michele Focchi](https://www.researchgate.net/profile/Michele_Focchi), an IIT researcher working with the [Hydraulic Quadruped HyQ](http://new.semini.ch/research/hyq-robot/).